 Tuition rates change yearly.
-As already stated, all students enrolled full-time in the Clinical Ph.D. program who are in good standing are eligible to receive 100% tuition remission until the end of their 6th year in the program.
-Registering for less than a full-time course load may affect tuition remission and have consequences outside of the doctoral program (please see the Doctoral Program Manual, section Residency Requirements, for further details).
+All students enrolled full-time in the Clinical Ph.D. program who are in good standing are eligible to receive 100% tuition remission until the end of their 6th year in the program.
+Students who wish to continue their studies past a sixth year will need to petition the program for continued tuition remission (not guaranteed after Year 6).
+Registering for less than a full-time course load may affect tuition remission and have consequences outside of the doctoral program—please see the Doctoral Program Manual, section Residency Requirements, for further details.

 New students normally receive notification from the Office of Student Financial Services regarding their financial aid package by April of the preceding academic year.
 Award offers are extended on a “rolling basis” as students are admitted to the program and aid applications become complete.
+All students will receive a $10,000 annual stipend for their first three years of full-time study in the Clinical PhD program.
 Applicants are strongly encouraged to submit their FAFSA as soon as it is available on the web (January 1st).
 The Psychology Department due date for FAFSA filing is April 1st.
 Graduate aid application information is available here.